ASAGlab/MOI--An-integrated-solution-for-omics-analyses/docs/usage_proteins.md

 <br>

-> ### Input_proteins should have a column named condition describing the states of the experiment (ctr vs treat) and one called "batch" describing batches of the experiment (if there is no batch then the replicate column is the batch).
-If the user wants other names they user have to specify in the params_proteins.yml the column name of their conditions and that column name to be present in the samplesInfo_mirna.txt file:
+> ### Input_proteins should have a column named "condition" describing the states of the experiment (ctr vs treat) and one called "batch" describing batches of the experiment (if there is no batch then the replicate column is the batch).
+If the user wants other names they user have to specify in the params_proteins.yml the column name of their conditions and that column name to be present in the input_proteins.csv file:

 <br>